awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-apigateway-sqs/README.md

 |GET|`/`| |`sqs::ReceiveMessage`|Retrieves a message from the queue.|
 |POST|`/`| `{ "data": "Hello World!" }` |`sqs::SendMessage`|Delivers a message to the queue.|
 |DELETE|`/message?receiptHandle=[value]`||`sqs::DeleteMessage`|Deletes a specified message from the queue|

+# API Gateway Request/Response Template Properties Overview
+There are sets of properties corresponding to the various API operations this construct supports (CREATE/READ/UPDATE/DELETE).
+Each API operation has a property to enable it, followed by a set of properties used to specify request templates and integration responses.
+Taking the **CREATE** operation as an example:
+* The API method is enabled by setting the `allowCreateOperation` property to true.
+* Once set, the request template for the `application/json` content-type can be set using the `createRequestTemplate` property.
+* Additional request templates for content-types other than `application/json` can be specified in the `additionalCreateRequestTemplates` property.
+* Non-default integration responses can be specified in the `createIntegrationResponses` property.

 ## Default settings